mpostol/OPCUA.Common/README.md

 ## Executive summary

-The `OPCUA.Common` repository was derived from CAS.UA.Common and now, by design, it is also a consistent part of the broader concept [Object-Oriented Internet](https://commsvr.gitbook.io/ooi/).
+The `OPCUA.Common` repository was derived from `CAS.UA.Common` rel 3.00.05.
+The `CAS.UA.Common` software was written by CAS Lodz Poland.
+I am the founder and Executive Director of CAS.
+Now CAS is just an individual business activity conducted by me, so I decided to move this software to Open Source.
+By design, it is also a consistent part of the broader concept [Object-Oriented Internet](https://commsvr.gitbook.io/ooi/).

 Intentionally this repository should provide NuGet definitions for all main components defined in the OPC UA specification and used elsewhere outside the OPC UA application (client/server), namely: